 - Laxatives may be helpful if it is painful or difficult to pass stools.

-- Antibiotics.
-A four-week course may be helpful.
+- Antibiotics are recommended if your doctor thinks you have chronic bacterial prostatitis.
+The antibiotic course should last for 2-4 weeks.
 Antibiotics are usually advised if you have had a urinary tract infection or an episode of acute prostatitis within the previous year.
 This is to be absolutely sure that no infection is present.

 Reassurance and explanation are also sometimes helpful.
 Some people worry that they may have a serious disease such as prostate cancer.
 Worry and anxiety can make symptoms worse.
 Therefore, it may be useful to know that you have chronic prostatitis and not some other disease.
 However, you will have to accept that pain or discomfort are likely to continue for some time.